Sansula

 - May 4

-The sansula is one of those instruments that instantly hushes the mind.
-The moment the first tones sound, the world seems to slow down.
-It’s a small thumb piano with a round sound chamber, and its sound is... enchanting.
+The Sansula is one of those instruments that instantly quiets you.
+As soon as the first tones sound, the world seems to slow down.
+It’s a small thumb piano with a round soundbox, and its sound is… enchanting.
 Dreamy.
 Soft.
-Like floating between waking and dreaming.
+As if you’re floating somewhere between waking and dreaming.

 What is a Sansula?

-The Sansula is a modern version of the African Kalimba or Thumb piano.
-Small metal tines are mounted on a wooden frame with a natural skin membrane, producing a warm, floating tone.
-Every note fits harmoniously into the scale, you can’t play anything “wrong.
+The Sansula is a modern version of the African Kalimba or thumb piano.
+Small metal tines are mounted on a wooden frame with a membrane (often natural skin), creating a warm, floating tone.
+Each key produces a note that fits harmoniously within a set scale, you can’t really play anything “wrong.”

 What does the Sansula do?